James Bryant ...obbies

 An example of my Italic handwriting

 Computers (1980-present): My First Personal Computer (PC) was provided to me while studying for a part time Degree in 1979.
-It was called HECTOR which was an acronym, but I can't for the life of me remember what it stood for!
+It was called HEKTOR an acronym for (H)ome (E)lectronic (K)it Compu(tor).
 Around 1983 I bought my first computer which was a BBC Model B and then I traded this in for a MASTER BBC which I still have.
 I then made the switch from Acorn to an IBM PC and sadly the rest is history.
 See also handheld calculators.

 See also the priority of who first invented the computer and my visits to Bletchley Park in England.